 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 - Nausea and vomiting (throwing up)

 - Diarrhea (loose bowel movements)

-- Pain in your abdomen
+- · Pain in your abdomen

 - Decreased appetite (decreased hunger)

-- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.
+- Abnormal bleeding

 - Tiredness

 - Changes in your thyroid function

 - Voice changes/hoarseness

 - Weight loss

-- Increased protein in your urine
+- · Increased protein in your urine

 - · Bone, joint and muscle pain

 - Headache

 - Hand-foot syndrome.
 The palms of your hands or soles of your feet may tingle, become numb, painful, swollen, or red.

-- High blood pressure
+- · High blood pressure

 Note: Each of the side effects above was reported in 20% or greater of patients treated with lenvatinib.
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.